 Hebei China Travel Guide

-Several rivers flow through or near Shijiazhuang, including the Hutuo River, that is the largest river in Hebei Province.
+Several rivers flow through or near Shijiazhuang, including the Hutuo River, which is the largest river in Hebei Province.
 These waterways historically supported irrigation and transportation, forming the region's development.
 The surrounding areas are predominantly agricultural, growing wheat, corn, and cotton.

 West-central Hebei Province, 280km SW of Beijing